schriskii/CSU-Senior-Project/docs/senior project proposal.md

 default options that come with game engines are not right for every game.
-Godot, for example, has a default UI system, but it is somewhat obtuse and has features that can get in the way of games with simpler needs - e.g. its mouse support can get messy for controller-only games.
+Godot, for example, has a default UI system, but it is somewhat obtuse and has features that can get in the way of games with simpler needs - e.g. its mouse support can get messy for controller-only games, and the way its graphics work can impede certain art styles such as pixel art.

 My project implements a custom UI system into Godot, which makes it quick and easy for game developers to create menu systems.
 It also implements a stack,